Sunderland: Media, film and television

-Sunderland has two local newspapers: the daily evening tabloid The Sunderland Echo, founded in 1873, and the Sunderland Star – a free newspaper.
+Sunderland has a local newspaper: the daily tabloid The Sunderland Echo, founded in 1873.

-It also has its own commercial station, Sun FM, formerly an independent station but now owned by Nation Broadcasting who acquired the station from the UKRD Group, a student-led community radio station, Spark, and a hospital radio station – Radio Sunderland for Hospitals, and can receive other north-eastern independent radio stations Metro Radio, Greatest Hits Radio North East, Capital North East, Smooth North East and Heart North East.
+It also has its own commercial station, Nation Radio North East, formerly known as Sun FM, an independent station but now owned by Nation Broadcasting who acquired the station from the UKRD Group, a student-led community radio station, Spark, and a hospital radio station – Radio Sunderland for Hospitals, and can receive other north-eastern independent radio stations Hits Radio North East, Greatest Hits Radio North East, Capital North East, Smooth North East and Heart North East.
 The regional BBC radio station is BBC Radio Newcastle.
 The city is covered by BBC North East and Cumbria and ITV's Tyne Tees franchise, which has a regional office in the university's media centre.

 Sunderland's inaugural film festival took place in December 2003 at the Bonded Warehouse building on Sunderland riverside, in spite of the lack of any cinema facilities in the city at that time, featuring the films of local and aspiring directors as well as re-showings of acclaimed works, such as Alan Bleasdale's The Monocled Mutineer, accompanied by analysis.
 By the time of the second festival commencing on 21 January 2005, a new cinema multiplex had opened in Sunderland to provide a venue which allowed the festival to showcase over twenty films.

+In March 2024, Crown Works Studios was given government backing to pave the way to create thousands of jobs across the north-east of England.
+The development forms part of a major regeneration scheme taking place in Wearside.
+Planning firm Lichfields said the studios would put the North East "on the map" as an international centre for broadcast and film production.
+Main financial backers for the Crown Works Studios include Fulwell Entertainment and the United Kingdom government.
+Cain International initially invested in the project but withdrew from it in June 2025.